-Andreas Merkl is the President and CEO of Ocean Conservancy, which educates and empowers citizens to take action on behalf of the ocean.
-From the Arctic to the Gulf of Mexico to the halls of Congress, Andreas leads the organization’s efforts to tackle the ocean’s biggest challenges with science-based solutions.
+Andreas Merkl is the President and CEO of Ocean Conservancy, which is dedicated to the development of new solutions for a changing ocean.
+From the Arctic to the Gulf of Mexico to international waters, Andreas leads the organization’s efforts to tackle the ocean’s biggest challenges with science-based solutions.

 Prior to taking the helm at Ocean Conservancy, Andreas served as a principal at California Environmental Associates, a San Francisco-based think tank and consultancy that works on the management of the natural resource commons, ranging from fisheries to freshwater, forests, air and biodiversity.